 Books and publishing rely on devices for information storage, transmission, and consumption.
 From paperback books to more sophisticated e-readers, devices enable us to access stories and ideas within books.

-The device is important to books and publishing because it allows readers to connect with the characters and the story.
-It also allows authors to reach a larger audience and to sell more books.
+Devices play an integral part in books and publishing, allowing readers to connect with characters and the story while helping authors reach a larger audience and sell more books.

 Designs in book design that aim to engage readers include illustrations, chapter headings, and drop caps.

 Although devices often serve aesthetic purposes, they can also have practical functions.
 For instance, maps help readers navigate their way, while indexes make finding information faster and easier.